In-Hand Manipulation of Unknown Objects with Tactile Sensing for Insertion: RELATED WORK

 \subsection{Roller Grasper}

-In this work, we use the Tactile-Enabled Roller Grasper hardware from \cite{yuanthesis}.
+In this work, we use a simulated version of the Tactile-Enabled Roller Grasper hardware from \cite{yuanthesis}.
 This gripper has 7 degrees of freedom, shown in Fig. \ref{fig:GO}, and each roller is equipped with a custom GelSight sensor \cite{yuan2017gelsight}.
 The sensor's camera is inside the roller, fixed to the stator such that it points towards the grasping point, while the elastomer covers the rotating roller.

 Because the Roller Grasper rolls objects in-hand, it can continuously collect tactile information of an object's surface.
 This continuity reduces uncertainty in relative position between tactile imprints, simplifying reconstruction of object shape compared to linkage-based grippers that capture discontinuous data.